-It was further highlighted that from a policy standpoint, there needs to be clearer distinctions between the infrastructure needs of rural communities and island communities.
+It was further highlighted that from a policy standpoint, there needs to be clearer distinctions between the infrastructure needs of communities and island communities.
 While sharing some common characteristics, there are many more unique ones.
 This includes differences in road types (B v C Roads), the intersection with forestry estates and the distances between hamlets and villages.

-These differences matter because adoption of active travel in these communities will only happen through the prescription of budgets that are based on "bottom up" analysis and planning.
+differences matter These because adoption of active travel in these communities will only happen through the prescription of budgets that are based on "bottom up" analysis and planning.
 Without this approach, the results will be an assortment of roads, lanes and paths that fail to connect with places, safely people conveniently.

-When prompted to share words and phrases that immediately came to mind when thinking about rural transport infrastructure, the following emerged.
+When prompted to share words and phrases that immediately came to when thinkina about mind rural transport infrastructure, the following emerged.

 - Disjointed

 - Non existent

 - In-accessible

 - Dangerous

-- · Poorly implemented
+- Poorly implemented

 - Rarely used